arminmoin/ML-Quadrat/README.md

 (i) dataset: This is the path to the Comma-Separated Values (CSV) file, which contains the dataset that should be used for data analytics.

-(ii) sequential: This is a boolean (TRUE/FLASE) value that indicates whether the dataset is a sequential / temporal one, i.e., whether the order of the data instances must be preserved or not.
+(ii) sequential: This is a Boolean (TRUE/FLASE) value that indicates whether the dataset is a sequential / temporal one, i.e., whether the order of the data instances must be preserved or not.
 If this is true, then, e.g., cross validation shall not be practiced.

 (iii) timestamps: This is a binary (ON/OFF) value, which indicates whether timestamps are present in the dataset or not.
-If this is on, it means we should assume that teh first column in the CSV file contains the timestamps.
-Also, timestamps shall be added to new data instances through the da_save action of the action language used in the statecharts.
+If this is on, it means we should assume that the first column in the CSV file contains the timestamps.
+Also, timestamps shall be added to new data instances through the da_save action of the action language used in the state charts.

 (iv) labels: This is a binary (ON/OFF) value, which indicates whether the dataset is labeled or not.
 If the data instances are labeled, it means we can do supervised machine learning, i.e., classification or regression.
 In this case, the last feature in the CSV file is always the class label for each data instance (on each row).